 - Post-mastectomy radiotherapy is always recommended for patients with four or more positive axillary nodes and is also indicated for patients with T3-T4 tumours (independent of the nodal status).

 - Adjuvant hormonal therapy is only required if the tumours are positive for hormonal receptors.
-The most common form is tamoxifen, given for five years; however, newer selective oestrogen receptor modulators (SERMs), like anastrozole, are now used.
+The most common form is tamoxifen, given for five years; however, newer selective oestrogen receptor modulators (SERMs) or aromatase inhibitor hormone antagonists, like anastrozole, are now used.
 Tamoxifen has a pro-oestrogenic effect on the uterus and so increases the risk of carcinoma of endometrium.
 Newer agents are more specific but much more expensive.

 - Adjuvant chemotherapy is recommended for patients with endocrine unresponsive tumours and for patients with HER2 over-expressing tumours.

 - Trastuzumab (also known by the trade name Herceptin®) is effective in the treatment of those types of breast cancer that over-express the HER2 gene.
 It is a humanised monoclonal antibody specific for HER-2/neu.
 It lowers the risk of recurrence by about 25-50% and the risk of death by about 17-33%.

 It can be used alone or with a taxane.
 It is very well tolerated but is cardiotoxic if combined with doxorubicin.